-You can now instruct a barrister directly, without going through a solicitor, depending on the work that you need to be done.
-This is called direct access, or public access.
+You can instruct a barrister directly, without going through a solicitor, depending on the work you need to be done.
+This is called ‘direct access’, or ‘public access’.

-Under direct access, Field Court Chambers barristers are able to assist if your case falls in any of the following categories:
+Under direct access, our barristers are able to help if your case falls in any of the following categories:

 You need legal advice and analysis

 You are engaged in a course of correspondence

 You want work carried out before litigation starts